Vascular dementia

 How is vascular dementia diagnosed?

-Doctors use a range of different methods to obtain as accurate a diagnosis as possible in the event of suspected dementia:
+Doctors use a range of different methods to obtain as accurate a diagnosis as possible in the event of suspected dementia.

 Neuropsychological tests

-Neuropsychological tests can be used to determine whether and to what extent certain areas of mental performance (e.g. memory or the ability to concentrate) are impaired.
 The performance can be measured in numerical values.
-The doctor then compares these with values taken from the general population.
+The doctor then compares these with average values taken from the general population.

-The neuropsychological examination has two objectives.
-Firstly, the subjective feeling of a reduction in mental capacity can be transformed into an objective comparative value.
-This therefore shows whether or not the perceived impairments actually exist.
-Secondly, it is possible to determine the combination of symptoms present in the case at hand.
+- Secondly, it is possible to determine the combination of symptoms present in the case at hand.
 These give important indications as to the cause of the dementia.

 Imaging techniques

-The brain is also examined using radiological procedures.
-Examining cross-sectional images of the brain makes it possible to detect chronic circulatory disorders and previous cerebral infarctions or hemorrhages.
 Such scans are performed using computed tomography (CT) and magnetic resonance imaging (MRI).
-Ultrasound scans of the neck arteries and special CT and MRI scans of the cerebral arteries are used to detect constrictions that cause circulatory disorders in the brain.
+Ultrasound scans of the neck arteries and special CT and MRI scans of the cerebral arteries are used to detect constrictions that can cause circulatory disorders in the brain.

 Cardiovascular function tests